chantalcassinijones/code-refactor-challenge/README.md

 # code-refactor-challenge
-First Challenge for Bootcamp in web-developing and UX
+First Challenge for the University of Birmingham bootcamp in web-developing and UX
-# <Code-refactor-challenge>

 ## Description